iocomp-org/sharedMem/README.md

 ## Run plot scripts
 Extract data used in research paper and run the plot script to output the wall time plot and the computational time plot with the default directories.
+The I/O libraries, number of processes, STREAM kernels can be specified in the [plot file](plots/scripts/plots.py).
 The following command line options are used:

 - [sharedMemdir](plots/data/sharedMem) is the directory containing output files from the sharedMem.
 If only this option is specified,